fenleon/chats/README.md

 # Chats

-*WhatsApp, Signal, Telegram, Instagram DMs, and your other chats on your Light Phone III.*
+*WhatsApp, Signal, Telegram, and your other chats on your Light Phone III.*

 Chats is a messaging tool for the Light Phone III.
 Log in with a [Beeper](https://beeper.com) account and your existing conversations arrive in a quiet, text-first interface.
 It also speaks plain Matrix, so any Matrix homeserver works as well.